All posts

 Streamlined Filing Compliance Procedures

-The key requirements:
+The requirements:

 • File the last 3 years of tax returns (or amended returns) and the last 6 years of FBARs

-• For taxpayers living abroad: no penalty
+• Taxpayers living abroad: no penalty

-For a US-resident LLC owner who missed FBAR filings for four years on an account with a maximum balance of $50,000, the streamlined penalty would be $2,500 (5% of $50,000) — compared to potential non-willful penalties of up to $40,000 (4 years x $10,000).
+The math speaks for itself.
+A US-resident LLC owner who missed FBAR filings for four years on an account with a $50,000 maximum balance pays $2,500 under the streamlined program.
+Without it, potential non-willful penalties run up to $40,000.

 Filing mechanics